dusk-network/piecrust/docs/smart-contracts-tutorial.md

 `cargo build --release --target wams32-unknown-unknown`

 When you do it, you encounter an error stating that a `piecrust-uplink` dependency is missing.
-You need to enter the following line in the `[dependencies]` section of your Cargo.toml file, in order to alleviate this error:
+In order to alleviate this error, you need to enter the following line in the `[dependencies]` section of your Cargo.toml file:

 ```toml
 [dependencies]